jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ```

 -----------
-##Tracking Select Time-series Changes
+##Handling Actor Attributes

 Many use-cases benefit from tracking changes to certain metadata that changes over time.
 For example, perhaps you want to track the amount of followers an account has during a on-line campaign.
 The number of followers is an attribute of the "actor" object.
 Many actor attributes rarely change, while others do change, albeit slowly.
-There are several schema design strategies for storing less dynamic metadata such as actor attributes.
+There are several schema design strategies for storing less dynamic actor attributes.
 The correct strategy for you depends on your specific use-case and its data analysis requirements.

-####Store all metadata at the activity level
+####Store all actor metadata at the activity level

 One method is to store all metadata at the activity (tweet) level so all attributes such as actor metadata are stored along with each tweet the actor posts.
 While this is the most simple design, it has a fundamental disadvantage.
 Much of these data will be static, so significant storage space is spent on redundant data.
 However, the required SQL for retrieving data is simple, and client-side code remains simple.
 See [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/ActivityDatabases.md#single-table) for an example schema for storing all tweet metadata in a single table.

-####Store metadata in separate tables
+####Store actor metadata in separate tables

+Another option is to segregate dynamic and static attributes and store them in separate tables.
+For example, you could define a 'user_static' table that contains fields such as 'preferredUsername', 'link', 'postedTime', 'languages', and 'twitterTimeZone'.
+Then for fields that are more likely to change you can define a 'user_activity' table that stores fields such as 'followers_count' and 'favoritesCount'.

 (single Actor table)